29 May aespa LEMONADE under review: The second album with G-Dragon power

 WDA and the G-Dragon masterstroke

-LEMONADE: Bitter Meets Sweet
+LEMONADE: Bitter meets sweet

-The Features and the Western Market Push
+The features and the push into Western markets

-What the Album Means for 2026
+What the album means for 2026

-Q&A after the show
+Q&A After the Show

 Click on a question to reveal the answer.